aosabook/500lines/spreadsheet/chapter.md

 ## Overview

-The [spreadsheet](https://github.com/audreyt/500lines/tree/master/spreadsheet) directory contains our showcase for the latest evolution of the three languages: [HTML5](http://www.w3.org/TR/html5/) for structure, [CSS3](http://www.w3.org/TR/css3-ui/) for presentation, and the JS [ES6 “Harmony”](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) standard for interaction.
+The [spreadsheet](https://github.com/audreyt/500lines/tree/master/spreadsheet) directory contains our showcase for late-2014 editions of the three web languages: [HTML5](http://www.w3.org/TR/html5/) for structure, [CSS3](http://www.w3.org/TR/css3-ui/) for presentation, and the JS [ES6 “Harmony”](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) standard for interaction.
 We also use [Web Storage](http://www.whatwg.org/specs/web-apps/current-work/multipage/webstorage.html) for data persistence, and [Web Worker](http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html) for running JS code in the background.
 Since 2012, these web standards are supported by Firefox, Chrome, Internet Explorer 10+, as well as mobile browsers on iOS 5+ and Android 4+.

 Now let’s open http://audreyt.github.io/500lines/spreadsheet/ in a browser: